troyraen/iso/README.md

 ## Troy Joseph Raen
-Script orgfiles_genisoinput.sh will copy history.data files into data/tracks/cb and generate an input.example file
+Script orgfiles_genisoinput.sh will copy history.data files into data/tracks/cb and generate an input.example file.

 The following is Aaron's original readme: